 Absent these personal connections, it can be hard to know, for example, where to apply, how to choose your letter writers and how to write your personal statement.
 Unfortunately, groups that are under-represented in economics are much less likely to have access to these networks of expertise, perpetuating lack of diversity and lack of equal opportunity in the profession.

 The aim of the Duke Economics Graduate Mentorship Program (GMP) is to help applicants from under-represented backgrounds in the field prepare their applications to Economics Ph.D. programs by matching them to mentors in the Duke Econ Ph.D. program.

-Anybody who is considering a Ph.D. in economics and self-identifies as coming from an under-represented background, which may be defined according to race, ethnicity, nationality, gender, sexual orientation, disability, religion, income, first-generation college student, or any other dimension of individual identity.
+Anybody who is considering a Ph.D. in economics or an economics-adjacent field (such as finance or public policy) and self-identifies as coming from an under-represented background, which may be defined according to race, ethnicity, nationality, gender, sexual orientation, disability, religion, income, first-generation college student, or any other dimension of individual identity.
 You should be currently pursuing or have already completed undergraduate studies before applying.

 Priority may be given to students who are applying in the nearest application cycle.
 However, if you are interested in applying to a Ph.D. in economics sometime in the next few years, you are also encouraged to apply.
 Mentors can also provide valuable information regarding long-run preparation for a Ph.D. application.
 In the application, you will indicate when you are planning to apply.